os-climate/osc-geo-h3grid-srv/docs/getting-started.md

 ./bin/start.sh --configuration ./config/config-example.yml
 ~~~

+All examples laid out in this file assume that the `config-example.yml` file
+was used as the configuration, however in production you will likely wish to
+use a custom configuration file tailored to your purposes.

 ### Running as a Docker Image

 The geo server can be run either directly on your local machine, or as a